Oscillations of dark matter halos in galaxies and their effects on motion of stars: Conclusions

+We have also performed a phase space analysis of the dark matter oscillations for star trajectories at the distances $R_0 = 9$\,kpc, 12\,kpc and 15\,kpc from GC.
+In the $(z,v_z)$ space, the dark matter oscillation manifests itself in the asymmetry of the phase diagrams as compared with the non-perturbed case, see Fig.~\ref{Fig3}.
+This asymmetry becomes especially apparent in the trajectories of stars with $R_0=15$\,kpc because of the resonance amplification of the perturbations.
+Searches of these effects in observational data like \cite{Gaia3} will be done elsewhere.
+Existence of the considered effect does not mean that it is easily measurable, since it may be hidden by a spread of stars velocities.

-The simplified qualitative considerations presented in this paper may be generalized in the following quantitative ways: \begin{enumerate} \item There are observational evidences that the collisions of galaxies occur and can cause large separations between dark matter halos and baryonic components in galaxies \cite{Clowe:2003tk}.
-In this case, the relative motion between these components goes far beyond the small oscillations considered in the previous section, and it is possible to expect significant relative velocities between the baryonic and dark matter components.
-Moreover, the dark matter halo of such galaxy mergers may be strongly deformed.
-It would be interesting to investigate this possibility. \item It is tempting to perform numeric simulations for the trajectories of stars in the Milky Way galaxy assuming that the dark matter halo is non-static but oscillating near the center of mass.
-We expect that such oscillations may cause deformations of the galactic disc similar to the one observed in Ref.~\cite{Poggio25}.
-Such oscillations, if exist, should manifest themselves in anomalies of velocities of stars in the galaxy, such as the density waves and runaway stars which have orbit period in resonance with oscillations. \item We assumed that dark matter halo has one component.
-However, a head-on collision with a sufficiently large galaxy, similar to that at the Bullet Cluster, may generate a new stream of oscillating dark matter halo. \end{enumerate} We leave all these question for future studies.
+The simplified qualitative considerations presented in this paper may be generalized in the following ways: \begin{enumerate} \item Cluster mergers provide clear examples in which collisionless and collisional matter components separate.
+In the Bullet Cluster \citep{Clowe:2003tk}, the collision is between two galaxy clusters, and the separation occurs between the dark-matter distribution and the hot intracluster gas.
+This environment is not directly analogous to the interstellar gas in a galactic disc, where hydrodynamical, feedback, and star-formation processes are much more complex.
+Nevertheless, such systems illustrate that gravitationally bound collisionless and collisional components need not remain exactly co-centered after a strong perturbation.
+It would be interesting to study whether analogous, but galaxy-scale, perturbations of gaseous haloes could induce misalignments between the stellar, cold-gas and dark-matter components considered in this paper. \item It is tempting to perform numeric simulations for the trajectories of stars in the Milky Way galaxy assuming that the dark matter halo is non-static but oscillating near the center of mass.
+We expect that such oscillations may cause deformations of the galactic disc similar to the one observed by \cite{Poggio25}.
+Such oscillations, if exist, should manifest themselves in anomalies of velocities of stars in the galaxy, such as the density waves and runaway stars which have orbit period in resonance with oscillations. \item Damping of oscillations may be compensated by new collisions exciting oscillations again.
+In the harmonic regime, the frequency of the oscillations does not depend on the strength of each kick, so the resonance condition between the star period of rotation and oscillation frequency is not violated. \item We have assumed a single smooth dark-matter halo.
+More complicated halo phase-space structure may arise after mergers or satellite passages.
+Cluster mergers such as the Bullet Cluster demonstrate the separation of collisionless and collisional components on cluster scales, but they should not be described as galaxy--galaxy collisions and are not a direct analogue of the baryonic gas dynamics inside galactic discs. \end{enumerate} We leave all these question for future studies.